 Yet, Gondwana's stable continental interior and cratons remained relatively undistorted and undisturbed, even during the break-up and dispersal of Rodinia.
 In spite of this, their morphology was influenced by extensional regimes that resulted in their conversion to large sag basins.
-Also referred to as cratonic, intracratonic, interior and intercontinental basins, they are characterized by rapid subsidence and mainly siliciclastic deposition (non-carbonate, sandstone-based eroded rocks) with support conferred by a stable and rigid foundation - the Paranparema in the case of the Paraná Basin!
+Also referred to as cratonic, intracratonic, interior and intercontinental basins, they are characterized by rapid subsidence and a multi-layered geomorphology of mainly siliciclastic deposition (non-carbonate, sandstone-based eroded rocks) with support conferred by a stable and rigid foundation - the Paranparema in the case of the Paraná Basin!

 Contingent on tectonics and climate, the Paraná Basin filled with ~3–6 km of mostly shallow marine and terrestrially-derived, layer-cake sediments that include estuarine and lacustrine, marginal and epeiric seas (shallow-shelf marine) with shales, limestones, aeolian sandstones and even glacially derived diamictites.

 Sag basins are some of the largest sedimentary basins on Earth.
 They cover over 10% of its continental surfaces and are abundant on the four continents that border the Atlantic domain (below).
 Inboard of passive margins, they often bear epeiric connections to the sea via failed rifts or even failed arms of triple junctions.